yassine-espada/guardianjs/README.md

 ### Demo

-Visit [GuardianJS Demo](https://guardianjs-demo.pages.dev) (placeholder) to see your visitor identifier.
+Visit [GuardianJS vs Guardian Pro Demo](https://demo.guardianstack.ai) to see your visitor identifier.

 Now, try visiting the same page in private / incognito mode and notice how the visitor identifier remains the **same**!